The Mutuals schedule fills up fast. We can appear at your school, festival, or local library. Reserve your date now!

 Why the name Mutuals?

 The Mutuals were an actual team that played from 1857 to 1876 and were one of the original 8 teams in the National League in 1876.

-To find out more about the original Mutuals click here.
+To find out more about the Original Mutuals go to our History Page.

 Join us on Facebook and keep up to date with all the news